-General F Remarks and Commo ents: Prof. Signature: Date: ex at the end of the row.
-The approximate gra es.
-You can make any comments as you wish n.
-Please provide justificati ons for marks above e 24 or below 11.
+Please enter the marks to the box at the end of the row.
+The approximate grades corresponding to the marks are given as references.
+You can make any comments as you wish.
+Please provide justifications for marks above 24 or below 11.